 As soon as reliable estimates can be made regarding the profitability of an order, the net sales from goods and services resulting from the transaction are recognised according to the percentage-of-completion method, recording the percentage completed as of the balance sheet date.
-The percentage of completion is measured as the ratio of the number of hours of work performed to date to the total number of hours of work according to the contract.
+The percentage of completion is measured as the ratio of the number of hours of work performed to date to the total number of hours of work estimated to fulfill the performance obligation as per the contract.
 The profitability of the transaction can be reliably estimated when all of the following criteria are met: